zdiv/ytsm/README.md

 The fetch script may require a captcha if it processes too many new videos at once.
 During testing with an old version of ytsm that used quvi 0.4, I used 75 videos from three uploaders without incident, but when I added all 62 of my subscriptions (about 1300 videos in total), at least 100 of them were nameless because of the captcha.
 Youtube-viewer and quvi were both unable to view anything for about four hours.

-On low-end hardware, these scripts are probably not incredibly fast.
-On my Intel i7-3720QM, an Ivy Bridge CPU with a maximum frequency of 3.6 GHz, it can complete the built-in benchmark in about 170ms.
-With high end AMD hardware circa 2013, I would expect it to complete in about 300ms.
-With a higher end ARM processor (A9/A15 at > 1 GHz, or just about any ARMv8 CPU), I expect a score of 2000ms (two seconds) at the very worst.

 The user-facing documentation isn't excellent.
 There are passable help screens at the prompts, but both ytsm and ytsm-cronjob really could use better '--help' screens.

 The week command probably depends on GNU date.
 If you are running another implementation of date, it may be possible to tweak the script to get it to work.
 I may add support for BSD-style date in a future revision.

 youtube-viewer can't play any videos that YouTube requires the user to log in for (though youtube-viewer _does_ have a login command that would possibly work).
 This limitation mostly applies to videos intended for mature audiences.

-The fetch script has no error checking whatsoever.
+The cronjob has no error checking whatsoever.
 However, as of this writing in October 2013, my copy of ytsm has only failed to download a name for one video of the 564 that have been processed in the last three months, and that was a video that simply wouldn't work except from the youtube website for reasons still unknown.
 If the script doesn't work as well for you as it does for me, I would greatly appreciate your input on how it can be improved.

 ytsm-cronjob should probably optionally become a standalone daemon for users that can't or won't run a cron daemon on their system.